data-apis/array-api/spec/API_specification/set_functions.md

         -   **unique**: _&lt;array&gt;_

             -   an array containing the set of unique elements in `x`.
+The returned array must have the same data type as `x`.

         -   **indices**: _&lt;array&gt;_

             -   an array containing the indices (first occurrences) of `x` that result in `unique`.
+The returned array must have the default array index data type.

         -   **inverse**: _&lt;array&gt;_

             -   an array containing the indices of `unique` that reconstruct `x`.
+The returned array must have the default array index data type.

         -   **counts**: _&lt;array&gt;_

             -   an array containing the number of times each unique element occurs in `x`.

+                _TODO: should this be `int64`?
+This probably makes sense for most hardware; however, may be undesirable for older hardware and/or embedded systems._